 “We are pleased to work alongside NORAM during this stage of testing.
-It lays the groundwork for pilot-scale testing & a full Feasibility study we plan for next year.”
+It lays the groundwork for pilot-scale testing & a full Feasibility study we plan for late 2020”

-After delivery of what I hope will be a robust PFS in January, management will start pilot-scale testing of the flow sheet and work on a Bank Feasibility Study (“BFS“).
+After delivery of what I hope will be a robust PFS, management will start pilot-scale testing of the flow sheet and work on a Bank (Full) Feasibility Study (“BFS“).
 Pilot-scale testing will start well before delivery of a BFS.
 Cypress has roughly C$1.4 million in the bank, enough to carry them comfortably into 2020.

-Work over the past year points to the real possibility of being able to lower both op-ex per tonne & upfront cap-ex in next month’s PFS.
-In addition, Willoughby indicated that pilot-scale testing is typically not done until BFS-stage.
-Therefore, Cypress should have a 6-9 month head start in that important undertaking.
+Work over the past year points to the real possibility of being able to lower both op-ex per tonne & upfront cap-ex in the upcoming PFS.
+In addition, CEO Willoughby indicated that pilot-scale testing, which could start fairly soon, is typically not done until BFS-stage.
+Therefore, Cypress should have a head start in that important undertaking.

-Armed with a PFS — 100% ownership, a giant resource, a great location (USA) [vs. major civil unrest in Chile, and a less mining-friendly (new) President in Argentina] — Cypress will be in a very strong position.
-Even more so if/when the lithium price & market sentiment rebounds later next year.
+Armed with a PFS — 100% project ownership, (subject to a modest NSR) a giant resource, a great location (USA / Nevada) [vs. civil unrest in Chile, and a less mining-friendly (new) President in Argentina] — Cypress should be in a very strong position.
+Even more so if/when the lithium price & market sentiment rebounds later in 2020 or 2021.

-Looking beyond the PFS and pilot-scale testing, in 12 to 18 months management should have a BFS demonstrating 100% ownership of a great project at a long-term assumed lithium price of US$10k/tonne.
-Or, a tremendous project at US$12k/tonne.
-Or, a spectacular, top-decile, mining project at US$16k per tonne.
+Looking beyond the PFS and pilot-scale testing, in 12 to 18 months management should have a BFS demonstrating 100%-ownership of a great project at a long-term assumed lithium price of US$10k/tonne.
+Or, a tremendous project at US$12k-14k/tonne.
+Or, a spectacular, top-decile, mining project at US$16k+ per tonne.

 At C$0.17 per share, Cypress Development Corp.’s [TSX-V CYP] / [OTCQX: CYDVF] valuation appears cheap compared to peers and to its after-tax NPV(8%).
 The Enterprise Value (“EV“) is less than 1% of the PEA-derived NPV.
 Compare that to a range of 2.0% to 12.5% (average of 6.3%) among peers on the chart above.

 Make no mistake, almost every lithium junior is trading cheaply, but most will never make it past PFS-stage.
-Cypress has an excellent chance of moving beyond PFS-stage next year, especially if/when it finds a strategic / financial partner to share development costs.
+Cypress has an excellent chance of moving beyond PFS-stage, especially if/when it finds a strategic / financial partner to share development costs.

 Disclosures: The content of this article is for information only.
 Readers fully understand and agree that nothing contained herein, written by Peter Epstein of Epstein Research [ER], (together, [ER]) about Cypress Development Corp., including but not limited to, commentary, opinions, views, assumptions, reported facts, calculations, etc. is to be considered implicit or explicit investment advice.
 Nothing contained herein is a recommendation or solicitation to buy or sell any security.
 [ER] is not responsible for investment actions taken by the reader.
 [ER] has never been, and is not currently, a registered or licensed financial advisor or broker / dealer, investment advisor, stockbroker, trader, money manager, compliance or legal officer, and does not perform market making activities.
 [ER] is not directly employed by any company, group, organization, party or person.
 The shares of Cypress Development Corp. are highly speculative, not suitable for all investors.
 Readers understand and agree that investments in small cap stocks can result in a 100% loss of invested funds.
 It is assumed and agreed upon by readers that they will consult with their own licensed or registered financial advisors before making investment decisions.